-FY19 was our sixth year of the Inclusive Concurrent Enrollment Initiative (ICEI) at Middlesex Community College.
-We increased enrollment to 12 students for the first semester.
+FY16 was our second year of the Inclusive Concurrent Enrollment Initiative (ICEI) at Middlesex Community College.
+We increased enrollment to 10 students per semester.
 The ICEI program provides an opportunity for high school students with severe disabilities, ages 18 to 21, who attend a participating school district to attend a college environment which is fully inclusive.

-ICEI Program students receive:

-Specialized enrollment, registration and academic advising, Community-based employment and individualized career support, Educational coaches and peer mentors, Participation in selected co-curricular events at UMass Lowell, Full access to MCC clubs, student activities, Fitness Center and academic resources.
+ICEI Program students receive: Specialized enrollment, registration and academic advising, Community-based employment and individualized career support, Educational coaches and peer mentors, Participation in selected co-curricular events at UMass Lowell, Full access to MCC clubs, student activities, Fitness Center and academic resources.